marcoh3mmm/GaN/README.md

    1. Now press "Submit" Button, and finally the folder with the new Activity Guides will be open.

 5. Press the Button "Campaign Dates" and the .xlsx file will be opened:
-    a.
-Please don't change the names of the constellations.
+    1. Please don't change the names of the constellations.
-    b.
-The month's names must be introduced completely without symbols.
+    2. The month's names must be introduced completely without symbols.
-    c.
-The dates must be introduced in number format using only "-" to indicate a period of time.
+    3. The dates must be introduced in number format using only "-" to indicate a period of time.
   ![xlsx_image](./images_local/support_images/xlsx_image.png)

 6. Press the Button "Modify base documents" and the folder with the .docx files will be opened:
-    a.
-Please don't change the headers where the dates are on any of the pages.
+   1. Please don't change the headers where the dates are on any of the pages.
-    b.
-Don't change the first paragraph.
+   2. Don't change the first paragraph.
-    c.
-Don't edit the Charts.
+   3. Don't edit the Charts.
     ![edit_docx1](./images_local/support_images/edit_docx1.png)
     ![edit_docx2](./images_local/support_images/edit_docx2.png)

 7. Press the Button "Consult pdf files" and the folder with the .pdf files will be opened:
-    a.
-Each folder has two numbers: one is the date and the another is the hour when the folder has been created.
+   1. Each folder has two numbers: one is the date and the another is the hour when the folder has been created.
-    b.
-Each folder is unique.
+   2. Each folder is unique.
-    c.
-You can remove all the created folders , but no the "pdf_files" folder.
+   3. You can remove all the created folders , but no the "pdf_files" folder.
     ![pdf_folder1](./images_local/support_images/pdf_folder1.png)

 8. Inactivity: